HugoCls/NLP-LLM-Jailbreaks/README.md

 replicate_api_key=[YOUR_API_KEY]
 ```

-To use GPT evaluator you need to add a .env file at the root of the project w/
+To use GPT evaluator you need to add a `.env` file at the root of the project w/
 ```
 openai_api_key=[YOUR_API_KEY]
 ```

-### Wandb login
+### Login to Wandb Account

-Weights & Biases (WandB) is a machine learning development platform that allows users to track and visualize various aspects of their model training process in real-time.
-In our case, we use it to keep track of the previous prompt we used.
+You have native Python logs, but also online on csv files printed in Wandb.

-If you want to use wandb, make sure you have an account and know your username and you API key.
+To use Wandb loging system, make sure you have an account and know your API key.

-First, write :
+First launch
 ```
-wandb login [YOUR_API_KEY]
+$ wandb login [YOUR_API_KEY]
 ```
-after doing that

 ### Examples
 #### Launch TAP